 One thing that impresses me is that Trim will continue working on your behalf in the future with those same providers.
 So you can potentially save now and have some protection against the inevitable price hikes to come.

 Trim works with all major and regional providers including, AT&T, Comcast, DirecTV, DishTV, Time Warner, T-Mobile and Verizon.
-Their site states that are continuously adding to their roster with ADT and SiriusXM as recent additions.
+According to their website, they are continuously adding to their roster.
+ADT and SiriusXM are mentioned as recent additions.

 How Much Does Trim Cost?